ramnezer/herodium-auto-security-system/README.md

-To improve performance and the response time of the system, the tool will use 'clamdscan'.since the response time of 'clamav-daemon' is significantly higher than a regular scan, the tool will limit the cpu power (by 'cpulimit') during the scan to 50% of one core.for example,if you have a cpu with 4 cores,the system will use up to 12.5% of the total processing power.
+To improve performance and the response time of the system, the tool will use 'clamdscan'.since the response time of 'clamav-daemon' is significantly higher than a regular scan, the tool will limit the cpu power (by 'cpulimit') using two limiting modes and automatic switching when necessary.

+The tool will limit the real-time scanner to 25% of one thread.for example,if you have a cpu with 4 threads,the system will use up to 6.25%(or
+3.1% for 8 threads)of the total processing power.

+And for a scheduled scan (full and home scan) to 75% of one thread.for example,if you have a cpu with 4 threads,the system will use up to 18.75%(or 9.3% for 8 threads)of the total processing power.

+If two or more scanners work together,the system will divide the power between them under the rules of limitation number 2.this means that all the scanners together will work under the limit of 75% of one thread and will share the power between them.

-Clam will use more RAM memory (approximately 1000 MB of RAM) on the one hand,but 50% less(from normal scan)processing power on the other hand.the result is a better balance between resources and performance.
+Clam will use more RAM memory (approximately 1000 MB of RAM) on the one hand,but 25%/75% less(most of the time 75% less from regular scan)processing power on the other hand.the result is a better balance between resources and performance.
 ****************************************************************************

 The tool will allow you to perform two types of scans,